ess-dmsc/jenkins-shared-library/README.md

 ## Using the library

-See the commented sample Jenkinsfile provided in this repository at *examples/build/Jenkinsfile* and the *MANUAL.md* file.
+See the commented sample Jenkinsfiles provided in the *examples* folder and the *MANUAL.md* file.

 ## Upgrading the default build node container images